-The sum of our results make us propose the conjecture that FHE schemes either need to have a rather big expansion, or have a less favourable structure.
-This conjecture is an initial answer Gentry's challenge to the mathematical community [20, p.
-616].
+The sum of our results make us propose the conjecture that FHE schemes either need to have a rather big expansion (fat), or have a less favourable structure (ugly).

 The paper is organised as follows.
 In Section 3, we analyse the possibility of fully homomorphic schemes on a number of common algebraic structures, and reach negative answers for the most useful structures.
-This technique does not allow us to consider the current FHE schemes, so we proceed to extend Armknecht et al.'s characterisation in Section 4.
+This technique does not allow us to consider the current FHE schemes, so we proceed to extend Armknecht et al's characterisation in Section 4.
 A brief recap of the algebra used in this paper is provided in the next section.